as a Home Assistant dashboard panel.

 inside-with-usb-port-location

-Solder a micro USB female connector and connect an OTG adapter cable; or just solder a cable with a standard USB-A female connector to it, then short the fourth pin (or the ID pad) to the ground (GND, the fifth pin), making the device function as an OTG host.
+Solder a micro USB female connector and connect an OTG adapter cable; or just solder a cable with a standard USB-A female connector to it, then short the fourth pin (or the ID pad nearby) to the fifth pin GND (or any ground pad on the motherboard), making the port function as OTG host.

 bios

-Install your Linux distro as usual, it may be necessary to include non-free drivers.
+Install your Linux distro as usual, it might be necessary to include non-free drivers and firmwares.

 Configurations